wad11656/sawtooth_wiki/README.md

 # Sawtooth Wiki

 I made this entire Wiki, aside from 10-20% of the plain text content, for my Senior project at University.
-Though the site was made using DokuWiki, the built-in Wiki markdown was largely ignored in favor of custom Javascript, HTML, and CSS.
+Though the site was made using DokuWiki, the built-in Wiki markdown was largely ignored in favor of custom Javascript, HTML, and CSS that I wrote.
 This was necessary to make the site's functionality and style conform to my vision.

 ## Image "Lazy Loading"
 Used to resolve an **Error 503** where the server was getting overloaded from trying to render too much media upon page-load.
 Lazy loading makes images only appear when you scroll to their location.